 |Fundamentals of Neural Networks|

 |Data Structures and Algorithms for Data Mining|

 |Introduction to Probability and Statistics|

 |Digital Games and Learning in Educational Settings|

 |Deep Learning for Computer Vision and Education|

 |Designing STEM Activities with Integrated Engineering and Mathematics ^|

-(For Senior Year Admissions: Choose two out of six courses, except the course labeled as #)
+(For Senior Year Admissions: Choose two out of the six courses, except the course labeled as #)